itskris2283/DevQuery/README.md

 ### Notes for Windows Users

 - If you encounter EADDRINUSE errors, make sure port 5000 is not in use by another application
-- If you don't have PostgreSQL installed, the application will automatically fall back to in-memory storage for development purposes
+- If you don't have MySQL installed, the application will automatically fall back to in-memory storage for development purposes
 - All file paths in the application use forward slashes (`/`) which are compatible with Windows
 - The application will automatically detect Windows and use appropriate network settings (using 'localhost' instead of '0.0.0.0')
 - If you still encounter binding issues, you can explicitly set `HOST=localhost` in your `.env` file